vbandaragoda/vbandaragoda/README.md

 </h1>
 <h3 font-size="20" align="center">A passionate UX and Frontend Developer.</h3>

-- I'm a freelancing web and mobile UX Developer.
-I use Adobe Xd, Figma, VS Code, Photoshop, Illustrator, and After Effects as my tools.
+- I'm a freelancing web and mobile UX Developer with a passion for creating intuitive and visually appealing user experiences.
+My toolkit includes industry-standard software like Adobe XD, Figma, and Photoshop, which I leverage to craft seamless design prototypes and mockups.
+In addition to design tools, I'm proficient in coding and using VS Code to bring my designs to life by implementing responsive web and mobile interfaces.
+Furthermore, I incorporate my graphic design skills by utilizing Illustrator for vector graphics and even adding interactive animations using After Effects.
+With a comprehensive set of skills and tools, I'm dedicated to delivering exceptional user experiences for your web and mobile applications.

 <h2 align="center">
   <u><b>Knowledge Base</b></u>